silverstripe/silverstripe-upgrader/README.md

 ### `recompose`

-You can use this command to upgrade your `composer.json` dependencies from SilverStripe 3 to Silverstripe 4.
+You can use this command to upgrade your `composer.json` dependencies from Silverstripe 3 to Silverstripe 4.

 ```bash
 upgrade-code recompose [--root-dir=<dir>] [--write] [--strict] [-vvv] [--recipe-core-constraint=*] [--cwp-constraint] [--composer-path=composer]